Where to plant African marigolds

 African marigolds and wildlife

-African marigolds (Tagetes patula) make excellent companion plants for vegetables and fruit because their flowers are adored by hoverflies.
+African marigolds (Tagetes erecta) make excellent companion plants for vegetables and fruit because their flowers are adored by hoverflies.
 Although adult hoverflies only drink nectar and feed on pollen their larvae are aphid-eating predators.
 Hoverflies obligingly lay their eggs close to colonies.
 Once the larvae emerge they eat hundreds of aphids and they keep your cabbages, lettuces, fruit and beans free of pests.

 Find out more about encouraging helpful insects into your garden.